 It is hypothesized that the Native Americans not only ate but also actively propagated the Pawpaw trees to the extent that they became pervasive throughout the eastern half on North America as was asserted by De Soto’s narrator.
-While the Pawpaw tree is very good at vegetatively extending shoots from the expansion of extant rhizomes (the ubiquity of the “Pawpaw Patch” in the song is a reflection of their tendency to form patches due to vegetative growth), it is not at all very good at establishing new colonies with the traditional seed dispersal and germination method.
+While the pawpaw tree is very good at vegetatively extending shoots from the expansion of extant rhizomes (the ubiquity of the “Pawpaw Patch” in the song reflects their tendency to form patches due to vegetative growth), it is not at all very good at establishing new colonies with the traditional seed dispersal and germination method.
 The problem is one of poor pollination.
 Although the Pawpaw forms a perfect flower in having both male and female reproductive organs, it is not self – pollinating.
 The reason for this anomaly is that it is protogynous, which means that the female stigma matures before the male pollen is shed.
 A second factor is that Pawpaw flowers have almost no scent, so that they are not very attractive to pollinators.
-It has been determined experimentally that the overall result of the Pawpaw’s lack of fecundity is that only 0.41 percent of Pawpaw flowers on naturally pollinated plants result in a fertilized fruit with seeds.
-Recent efforts to establish commercial Pawpaw production have resulted in a 17 percent fertility rate; this was achieved only by pollinating the flowers by hand.
+It has been determined experimentally that the overall result of the pawpaw’s lack of fecundity is that only 0.41 percent of pawpaw flowers on naturally pollinated plants result in a fertilized fruit with seeds.
+Recent efforts to establish commercial pawpaw production have resulted in a 17 percent fertility rate; this was achieved only by pollinating the flowers by hand.

-The medicinal potential of Pawpaw has been a matter of interest to herbalists since the publication of Materia Medica Americana by David Schoepf in 1787 who offered that “A wine prepared from the unripe fruit is odorless and is highly useful in children’s sore mouth.”
-Dr. A. Clapp subsequently reported in Medicinal Plants of the United States published in 1850 that the ground up seeds of the Pawpaw were used by Native Americans and subsequently by colonists as an insecticide, especially for the control of head lice.
+Pawpaw is a case study of the medical assessment of indigenous plants based almost entirely on anecdote and empirical observation drawn from Native American tradition.
+The first official recorded exposition of the medicinal potential of pawpaw was the publication of Materia Medica Americana by David Schoepf in 1787 who offered that “A wine prepared from the unripe fruit is odorless and is highly useful in children’s sore mouth.”
+Dr. A. Clapp subsequently reported in Medicinal Plants of the United States published in 1850 that the ground up seeds of the pawpaw were used by Native Americans and subsequently by colonists as an insecticide, especially for the control of head lice.
 Since the fruits were widely consumed by Indians, it is likely that the copious large, discarded seeds were noted to repel insects which led ultimately to this etiology.
 However, the authors of the 1898 King’s American Dispensatory report that an experiment of the application of an aqueous preparation made from the seeds and applied to the heads of children at the Children’s Home of Cincinnati had no effect on the insects.
-The palliative properties of Pawpaw are also addressed in 1854 by John King in The American Eclectic Dispensary where he reported it to have emetic (vomit inducing) properties and that it was used as a tonic by the local country people.
+The palliative properties of Pawpaw were also addressed in 1854 by John King in The American Eclectic Dispensary where he reported it to have emetic (vomit inducing) properties and that it was used as a tonic by the local country people.

 Zebra Swallowtail butterflies (Graphium marcellus) lay their eggs exclusively on Pawpaw trees so that the hatched larvae will eat the leaves, thereby imparting a measure of toxicity to the adults to deter predation.
 The adult female butterflies have been observed to use only young leaves for their eggs, presumably to impart the maximum benefit of more concentrated chemical constituents.
 The larvae even have developed a more direct means of protection.
 When disturbed by uninvited interlopers such as spiders or ants, the larva extend a specialized organ called an osmeterium that exudes offensive chemicals to drive them off.
 The alkaloids of the Pawpaw are apparently as effective at convincing would –be predators that the Zebra swallowtail butterfly is not palatable as is the milkweed plant for the Monarch butterfly.